yamin-shihab/study-notes/grade_7/math.md

 * The mode of a group of numbers is the number that occurs most time. *(3, 9, 3, 1, 0 -> 3)*
 * Those three are Measures of Central Tendency (mostly used for finding the average).
 * The range (not a Measure of Central Tendency), is the difference between the biggest and smallest numbers in a group of numbers. *(3, 7, 1, 9, 5 -> 8)*
-* An outlier is a abnormally large or small number in a group of numbers, relative to the other numbers. *(3, 9, 1, 435, 4 -> 435)*
+* An outlier is an abnormally large or small number in a group of numbers, relative to the other numbers. *(3, 9, 1, 435, 4 -> 435)*
 * A circle graph shows how categories of data compare to each other as a whole.
 * It's a circle divided into section.
-* They need a title, labels/a legend, the sum of 360 for the total degrees, and data is reported as percentages.
+* They need a title, labels/a legend, the sum of **360** for the total degrees, and data is reported as percentages.
-* To find the angle in degrees for a sector, turn the percent into a decimal, and multiply each decimal by 360, then round the number.
+* To find the angle in degrees for a sector, turn the percent into a decimal, and multiply each decimal by **360**, then round the number.
 Use a protractor to measure each angle. *(56% -> 0.56 * 360 = 201.6 degrees)*
 * You can draw the circle by tracing a circular object, or using a compass.
 * The favorable outcome is the event you are looking to occur in a probability experiment.
 * Possible outcomes are the possible outcomes in a probability experiment.